huavanson/AI-Hackathon-2020/README.md

 # AI-Hackathon-2020
-There are 7 popular problems which happens in social life everyday.
+There are 7 popular problems which happen in social life every day.
 Our Mission is to propose a deep learning model to detect an accident, these notebooks(ipynb) above are 2 methods of my team.

 # Dataset:
 training set: